Joan Gideon Loten: Back to Europe

 He suffered from asthma and tightness of the chest in October 1759.
 In 1761 he suffered from a bladder inflammation and was treated by Edward Barry.
 In September 1761 he had an old maid, Sitie, from Celebes moved to England to take care of him.
 In July 1762 he made a brief visit to Holland.
 In 1763-64 he undertook a tour through Europe travelling to France, Switzerland, Austria, and Belgium.
 He returned to London and lived on 8, New Burlington Street.
 Joseph Banks lived just across his home.
-He married Laetitia (or Lettice) Cotes (1733-1810), daughter of Digby Cotes (1683-1744) on July 4, 1765, at Banstead. from 1766 to 1767 he lived in Utrecht with his wife.
+He married Laetitia (or Lettice) Cotes (1733-1810), daughter of Digby Cotes (1683-1744) on 4 July 1765 at Banstead. from 1766 to 1767 he lived in Utrecht with his wife.
 They returned to England but he found himself not being any more integrated into English society as he had hoped after marriage.
 He however collaborated with Thomas Pennant, Joseph Banks, and Alexander Dalrymple on Indian Zoology.
 His asthma got worse and his wife's sister Catherine who was widowed in 1766 came to live with them.
 His relationship with his wife was strained by December 1767.
 Through Daniel Solander, he found the physician Dr John Fothergill who gave him opiates for the control of asthma.
 Dr Fothergill also prescribed donkey's milk.
 His son-in-law van der Brugghen died in 1770 and the Lotens made visits to Utrecht again and much of his time was spent dealing with his health.
 After Alexander Dalrymple's move to India, he felt increasingly isolated in England and began to dislike it and sought to move to Utrecht in 1775 and lived there until 1776.
 In 1777 he continued to interact with old friends Banks, and Solander while also making new acquaintances like Sir Ashton Lever.
 After the outbreak of the Fourth Anglo-Dutch War in 1780.
 In November 1781 he returned to Utrecht for good after selling off their London home.
 Brother Arnout Loten was caught up in the Utrecht Patriot revolt or Patriottentijd and lost his position in the city council and would regain it only in 1787.
 On 25 February 1789 Loten died in his house Cour de Loo at the Utrecht Drift.
-He was buried in the famly crypt in the Jacobi church on the 4th of March.
+He was buried in the family crypt in the Jacobi church on 4 March.
 His maid Sitie was given 2000 guilders by Loten's heirs and 1200 guilders by the executor of Loten's Will.
 He was buried in the Utrechts Jacobikerk.
 In Westminster Abbey at London, a monument made by Thomas Banks was erected in his memory in 1795.
 His widow Lettice Cotes died on 11 June 1810.